-6.35 Noise:
+Noise:

-The properties facing the southern boundary and A4130 are noted as being in a high noise area during daytime period 60 - 65 dBA Leq.
+6.35 The properties facing the southern boundary and A4130 are noted as being in a high noise area during daytime period 60 - 65 dBA Leq.
 Following the receipt of further information it is agreed that mitigation, in the form of specific glazing and trickle ventilation will be required for the properties facing the road.
 The development along the southern boundary effectively provides noise mitigation for rear gardens and properties behind from road noise.
 The predicted noise levels from the proposed mineral working do not add to the ambient noise level from the road.
 Subject to a condition requiring mitigation to reduce internal noise to residential properties there is no objection.

-6.36 Air Quality:
+Air Quality:

-Wallingford is has been designated an Air Quality Management Area (AQMA).
-The air quality officer advises that the information in the modelling report underestimates the air quality levels however it is confirmed that with satisfactory mitigation there is no objection.
+6.36 Wallingford is has been designated an Air Quality Management Area (AQMA).
+The air quality officer advises that the information in the modelling report underestimates the air quality levels and does not propose adequate mitigation.
+However the air quality officer advises that with satisfactory mitigation, as they suggest, there would be no objection.
 It will be extremely important to encourage pedestrian and cycle trips into town via the links described above otherwise the route to town will be circuitous and encourage vehicular trips.
 Mitigation is sought in the form of cycle provision and electronic vehicle charging points for every dwelling.

-Master planning, Layout and Design
+Masterplanning, Layout and Design